kmusayeva/GlobalAMFPred/README.md

 python main.py --mode train --num_species 20
 ```

-To train some models:
+To train some models use the flag ```--method``` followed by the name of one or more models:

 ```
 python main.py --mode train --num_species 20 --method knn
 ```
-will train only knn, or
+trains only knn, or

 ```
 python main.py --mode train --num_species 20 --method  rf autogluon
 ```
-will train rf and autogluon.
+trains rf and autogluon.

 #### 3. Evaluate: